Uber and the road to reputational recovery

 The news that Uber will not be granted a new licence to operate in London after repeated safety failures, has divided opinion, with customers and drivers understandably largely upset with the decision while critics, competitors and the media commentariat broadly supportive.

-It is no secret that Uber has not endeared itself to many different stakeholders over the past 3+ year, with the concerns over passenger safety forming part of wider criticism the firm has faced over the employment status and remuneration of its drivers, its corporate culture under previous CEO Travis Kalanick as well as its protection of customer data.
-On top of this, it has served as the lightening rod and embodiment of the many perceived ills of the so-called tech unicorns, whose business models and valuations continue to attract opprobrium from vocal segments of the investment community.
+It is no secret that Uber has not endeared itself to many different stakeholders over the past 3+ years, with the concerns over passenger safety forming part of wider criticism the firm has faced over the employment status and remuneration of its drivers, its corporate culture under previous CEO Travis Kalanick as well as its protection of customer data.
+On top of this, it has served as the lightning rod and embodiment of the many perceived ills of the so-called tech unicorns, whose business models and valuations continue to attract opprobrium from vocal segments of the investment community.

-That said, from a reputation repair perspective, the company seems to have stuck to playbook.
+That said, from a reputation repair perspective, the company seems to have stuck to its playbook.
 It has changed its senior leadership with the appointment of current CEO Dara Khosrowshahi, drawing a line under the controversial leadership of founder CEO Travis Kalanick; it has apologised for past mistakes and acknowledged the need for reform; it has undertaken a seemingly ambitious plan to enhance passenger safety; and it has publicly and visibly communicated what the new organisation looks like and how it is different.
 On top of this, it has also avoided being drawn into further reputational issues.

-Yes despite all of these changes, the company is still – at the time of writing – facing the potential loss of its license to operate in London.
+Yet despite all of these changes, the company is still – at the time of writing – facing the potential loss of its license to operate in London.
 Why, therefore, haven’t its restorative measures worked?

 Figure I shows Uber’s daily reputation score over the past year as well as its cumulative reputation trend line over the period.
 This can be divided into three distinct reputational phases which we can broadly characterise as follows: